aayush-git/gmail-stuff/README.md

-# These are my gmail codes for downloading and visualizing metadata.
+# These are my gmail codes for downloading attachments and visualizing metadata.